HoffmannP/WebRTC/README.md

 ### Contribution

-This project is heavily influenced on [https://github.com/cjb/serverless-webrtc/](Chris Ball's serverless-webrtc).
+This project is heavily influenced on [Chris Ball's serverless-webrtc](https://github.com/cjb/serverless-webrtc/).